Concrete Slab Slope: Comprehensive Guide [2024]

 The flow of any liquid on a sloped surface is dictated by two opposing forces.

-Gravity will try to move the liquid from higher height to lower height.
+Gravity will try to move the liquid from a higher height to a lower height.
 Liquids will flow down faster if the slope %age is higher.

-However, the viscosity of the liquid and the roughness of the surface increases friction and slows down the flow rate.
+However, the viscosity of the liquid and the roughness of the surface increase friction and slow down the flow rate.

 A concrete slab slope can be either uniform or variable.

-A uniform slope is easy to design, makes the construction process simpler and ensures efficient drainage.
-Uniform concrete slab slope is best suited for shorter slabs such as garage floors or patios.
+A uniform slope is easy to design, makes the construction process simpler, and ensures efficient drainage.
+A uniform concrete slab slope is best suited for shorter slabs such as garage floors or patios.

 Design Parameters for a Concrete Slab on Grade

-Most concrete slabs, such as garage floors or driveways are slab on grade foundations.
+Most concrete slabs, such as garage floors or driveways are slabs on grade foundations.
 Section ACI 302.1R-15 of the American Concrete Institute is a guide to concrete floor and slab construction.

 The guide lists all the design parameters that must be considered.
 The following, in my opinion, are the most critical.